eduardokota/eduardokota.github.io/README.md

 Motivation quotes

-'For active a goal, seek higher goals.'
+For achieve a goal, seek higher goals.
-'Think on Solution over Problem.'
+Think on Solution over Problem.
-'Do it now, before its late.'
+Do it now, before its late.
-'Different is better than ordinary.'
+Different is better than ordinary.
-'Work smarter, not harder'
+Work smarter, not harder.